Tools for videos and audio recordings

 Tools for video/audio recordings

 - You can record your videos using Zoom.
-For more information on how to use Zoom, check this webpage: TAMU Zoom Account
+For more information on how to use Zoom, visit TAMU Zoom Account

 - TAMU has licenses for staff, faculty, and students.
-Go to this website TAMU Software Store to get the license and installation file.
+Go to TAMU Software Store to get the license and installation file.

 - Camtasia 2018 Quick Tips (Linkedin Learning)